 One rat in the cold room learned the maze in 13 tries.
-However, the average was 21.
+However, the average was 21 attempts.
 At the other end of the spectrum were the “hot room” rats, who took on average 56 tries learning the same maze.
-The control room rats averaged 31 tries in normal temperatures.
+The control room rats averaged 31 attempts in normal temperatures.

 NOTE: There were several rats from the hot room that failed in 100 trials and were eliminated from the experiment because no one had time to bother with them any longer.
 Therefore, the actual difference in performance between hot room and control rats was far greater than the apparent difference of 56 verses 31 trials.